Nucleomorph: Nucleomorph genome

 Nucleomorphs represent some of the smallest genomes ever sequenced.
 After the red or green alga was engulfed by a cryptomonad or chlorarachniophyte, respectively, its genome was reduced.
 The nucleomorph genomes of both cryptomonads and chlorarachniophytes converged upon a similar size from larger genomes.
 They retained only three chromosomes and many genes were transferred to the nucleus of the host cell, while others were lost entirely.
 Chlorarachniophytes contain a nucleomorph genome that is diploid and cryptomonads contain a nucleomorph genome that is tetraploid.
 The unique combination of host cell and complex plastid results in cells with four genomes: two prokaryotic genomes (mitochondrion and plastid of the red or green algae) and two eukaryotic genomes (nucleus of host cell and nucleomorph).

 The model cryptomonad Guillardia theta became an important focus for scientists studying nucleomorphs.
 Its complete nucleomorph sequence was published in 2001, coming in at 551 Kbp.
 The G. theta sequence gave insight as to what genes were retained in nucleomorphs.
 Most of the genes that moved to the host cell involved protein synthesis, leaving behind a compact genome with mostly single-copy “housekeeping” genes (affecting transcription, translation, protein folding and degradation and splicing) and no mobile elements.
 The genome contains 513 genes, 465 of which code for protein.
 Thirty genes are considered “plastid” genes, coding for plastid proteins.
 It has three chromosomes with eukaryotic telomeres subtended by rRNA.

 The genome sequence of another organism, the chlorarachniophyte Bigelowiella natans indicates that its nucleomorph is probably the vestigial nucleus of a green alga, whereas the nucleomorph in G. theta probably came from a red alga.
 The B. natans genome is smaller than that of G. theta, with about 373 Kbp and contains 293 protein-coding genes as compared to the 465 genes in G. theta.
 B. natans also only has 17 genes that code for plastid proteins, again fewer than G. theta.
 Comparisons between the two organisms have shown that B. natans contains significantly more introns (852) than G. theta (17).
 B. natans also had smaller introns, ranging from 18-21 bp, whereas G. theta’s introns ranged from 42-52 bp.

 Both the genomes of B. natans and G. theta display evidence of genome reduction besides elimination of genes and tiny size, including elevated composition of adenine (A) and thymine (T), and high substitution rates.

+Genes encoded in cryptophyte nucleomorph genomes have been used in phylogenomic attempts at reconstructing the evolutionary history of cryptophyte secondary plastids, resulting in topologies different from those reconstructed based on plastid genome-encoded genes.
+The nucleomorph-based phylogenetic trees point toward the mostly extremophilic red algae of the subdivision Cyanidiophytina as the closest relatives of the cryptophyte plastid donor lineage, while the plastid-based trees point toward the mostly mesophilic Rhodophytina.